 The next step, once you remove the offending foods, is to rebuild your gut microbiome.
 To do this, you need probiotics.
 There are two kinds of probiotics you can take.

-The first type of probiotic is found in fermented foods and cultured foods – things like kimchi, sauerkraut, fermented pickles, yogurt and kefir.
+The first type of probiotic is found in fermented foods and cultured foods – things like kimchi, sauerkraut, fermented pickles, yogurt, kefir and my personal favorite, kombucha (fermented tea).
 These live foods promote healthy gut flora and will not only introduce good bacteria into your belly, but also they will help the good bacteria already in there proliferate.

 Your Gut Can Help You Rebound After Accidental Gluten Exposure

-According to Dr. O’Bryan in an podcast from Underground Wellness Radio, the stronger and healthier your gut microbiome, the more resistance you will have to accidental gluten exposure.
+According to Dr. Tom O’Bryan in an podcast from Underground Wellness Radio, (Dr. O’Bryan is the author of The Autoimmune Fix, required reading for anyone with a gluten disorder) the stronger and healthier your gut microbiome, the more resistance you will have to accidental gluten exposure.

 Think of it this way.
 If you walk down the beach and toss a lit match into the sand, it will burn out.
 But if you light a match and toss it into a pile of timbers soaked in gasoline, then you have a bonfire!
 This is what Dr. O’Bryan says is going on in your gut.
 If you have a strong gut microbiome, a tossed match won’t catch fire.
 But if you have a gut microbiome in shambles and then you toss a match, well my friends, you have fire!

 In other words, the stronger your intestinal microbiome, the more resilient you’ll be to something like an accidental gluten exposure or other inflammatory experience.